 To assess the needs of and ensure meaningful access to participation by non-English speaking persons, the State maintains a Language Access Plan (LAP), which provides that, in the event a need for access to language services is identified, staff will contact the State's Language Access Coordinator, who will take appropriate action to ensure meaningful communication.
 The LAP is posted on the OCD website and is reviewed and updated on an annual basis to ensure continued responsiveness to community needs.
-As Spanish is the most prominent language among non-English speaking persons in the State at 1.69% of the total population, all published citizen participation advertisements will include a statement in Spanish indicating that materials are available in Spanish upon request.
+In addition, the State is contracted with Tembua, Inc. through June 20, 2020, for written translation services on an as-needed basis.
+Further, as Spanish is the most prominent language among non-English speaking persons in the State at 1.69% of the total population, all published citizen participation advertisements will include a statement in Spanish indicating that materials are available in Spanish upon request.